Vision Transformer for NeRF-Based View Synthesis from a Single Input Image

 where $T(t)=\exp(-\int^{t}_{t_n}\sigma(\mat{r}(s))ds)$ is the accumulated transmittance along the ray from $t_n$ to $t$.
 Here we approximate the integral with quadrature~\cite{mildenhall2020nerf}.

 We adopt a L2 norm loss to compare the rendered pixel $\hat{\mat{C}}(\mat{r})$ against the ground-truth pixel:

-\boldstart{Implementation Details.} We implement our method using PyTorch~\cite{NEURIPS2019_9015}.
+\boldstart{Implementation details.} We implement our method using PyTorch~\cite{NEURIPS2019_9015}.
 The ViT module is initialized from the pretrained weights of~\cite{rw2019timm} and fine-tuned with the training.
 The 2D CNN module $\mathcal{G}_L$ has three ResBlocks.
 The detailed architecture of the entire model is provided in the supplementary material.
 We train our model on 16 NVIDIA A100 GPUs, where the training converges at 500K iterations.
-We set the learning rate to be $1e-4$ for the MLP and $1e-5$ for ViT and the CNN.
-To improve training stability, we use a linear warm-up schedule to increase the learning rate linearly from $0$ for the first 10k steps (please see our supplementary material for more details).
+We set the learning rate to be $10^{-4}$ for the MLP and $10^{-5}$ for ViT and the CNN.
+To improve training stability, we use a linear warm-up schedule to increase the learning rate linearly from $0$ for the first 10k steps.
+Please see our supplementary material for more details.
 As NeRF is trained with batches of rays, we use 512 rays for 1 instance and the batch size of 8.
-We will release our source code upon acceptance.